yosukeyung/Few-Shot-Image-Classification-for-Tempeh-Fermentation-Monitoring/README.md

 - **Output Directory**: `dist`
 - Requires `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`, and `VITE_HF_API_URL` to be set in Vercel's Dashboard Environment Variables.

+### Database

+Supabase acts as the cloud database and authentication provider.

 ### Backend (Hugging Face Spaces)

 The FastAPI inference server is deployed to **Hugging Face Spaces** using the **Docker SDK** free CPU tier, utilizing the files in the `api/` directory.